gravitational/workshop/k8sprod.md

 $ kubectl create -f fix.yaml
 ```

-The liveness probe will fail, and container will get restarted.
+The liveness probe will fail and the container will get restarted.

 ```bash
 $ kubectl get pods